m-ender/alice/README.md

 Ordinal mode uses solid boundaries instead, which act similarly to walls.
 If the IP would move out of bounds with the current step, its direction will instead be reflected on the boundary before taking the step.
 If the IP would move through a corner of the grid, its direction gets reversed.

 If the grid is only one cell tall or wide, it is not possible for the IP to take any diagonal steps so the IP will remain in place.
 If the current cell is a command, that command would get executed over and over again (but setting this up is quite non-trivial and should be considered a tremendous edge case).
-If the IP manages to end up out of bounds (which is also a very unlikely edge case), it will be stuck there forever.
+If the IP manages to end up out of bounds by more than one cell (which is also a very unlikely edge case), it will be stuck there forever.

 ### Commands